n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.raindrop.md

+---
+title: Raindrop node - n8n Documentation
+description: Documentation for the Raindrop node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Raindrop

 The Raindrop node allows you to automate work in Raindrop, and integrate Raindrop with other applications. n8n has built-in support for a wide range of Raindrop features, including getting users, deleting tags, and creating, updating, deleting and getting collections and bookmarks.